bhuvan1201/BA878_project/README.md

-# Lets create a Readme file which is tells everything about the project.
+# Lets create a Readme file which tells everything about the project.